manparvesh/ecsh/README.md

 - Run `make`
 - *[optional]* Run `make test` to run the tests.
 - `ecsh` is created, you can use it like this: `./ecsh`

+## Global installation

+- Create a `build` directory inside this repository.
+- Run `cmake ..` in the `build` directory.
+- Run `sudo make install`

+## Notes

+- Commands must on a single line.
+- No piping or redirection
+- builtins:
+  - cd
+  - help
+  - exit
+  - all things added in the `PATH` variable

+## TODO

+- Piping and redirection
+- Multi-line commands
+- Simple C interpreter

 ---